DevOpsCraftsman/CoSMIC/cosmic/cohesion/cohesion.md

 ```

 Same thing without using a class; if `Timer` was just some sort of
-simple datastructure, we would have place 3 functions in the same file:
+simple data structure, we would have placed the 3 functions in a single file:

 ```python
 def start(timer: Timer):